dits-family-cookbook/dits-family-cookbook.github.io/recipes/canning/nans-tomato-chutney.md

 1. Combine all ingredients in large pot.
 1. Simmer until thick - uncovered - about 1 hour.
 Stir often to make sure it does not burn.
-1. Spoon into hot sterelized jars and process in hot water bath for 10 minutes.
+1. Spoon into hot sterilized jars and process in hot water bath for 10 minutes.